 We at Catty Shack Ranch continue to write our history.
 In the next five years, we hope to have a completed welcome center building for guests, renovated habitats, and medical enclosures for animals under treatment from illness.

 Last but not least, we could not be where we are today if not for all of our volunteers.
-The Catty Shack Ranch Wildlife Sanctuary is completely run by volunteers.
-We have NO paid employees, so 100% of donations goes directly to benefit the animals.
+The Catty Shack Ranch Wildlife Sanctuary depends on volunteers to keep daily operations going.
 We even have a thrift store that is stocked by generous donations from our supporting community.
 Please visit our link “Volunteer Opportunities” if you are interested in volunteering to help these beautiful animals!

 “The Catty Shack Ranch Wildlife Sanctuary Board of Directors was established with an eye for a variety of professions and backgrounds, yet with a common love for all animals.
 Each member shares the belief that all exotic animals in captivity belong in caring, loving environments.
 They believe The Catty Shack Ranch can fulfill that need for so many of these animals.
 All members volunteer to help educate the public about Catty Shack Ranch, the residents, and our mission.”